Digital Planner Support

 Welcome to Digital Planner 101!

 On this page you will learn the basics of using our planners.
-Everything from importing to adding stickers and copying templates.
+Everything from downloading, importing, syncing, to adding stickers and copying templates.
 We are constantly adding information and videos to this page, but if you still need more help or don't see a similar question in the FAQ sections below, please feel free to contact us!

 Getting Started with Your New Digital Planner